Getting started

 logged as errors, and with the --output-path option

-you get a JSONL file to inspect afterwards.
+you will get results to inspect afterwards.

-jq -r 'select(.violations != []) | .url' my-test/trace.jsonlNothing?
+No violations?
 That’s fine, Wikipedia is pretty solid!
 This confirms that Bombadil runs and produces results.